maili3/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my photobooth
 ---
+I want to create a photobooth located wherever you are.